 Dr. Tamara Russell, MSc, PhD, D. Clin.
 Psych.

 As a clinical psychologist, martial artist and neuroscientist, Tamara brings a unique, multiple perspective to her mindfulness teaching, therapy, and research.
-Her particular interest is in the embodiment of mindfulness and this lies at the heart of her two training programs “The Art of Mindfulness” and “Body In Mind Training” which are offered as courses and short trainings to the general public, schools, corporations, and within the health sector.
-Tamara’s work cuts across disciplines and sectors, bringing innovative, practical, body-based mindfulness training to individuals of all ages and abilities.
-Tamara works as a mindfulness consultant and trainer in a variety of settings including education and health worldwide.
+Her particular interest is the embodiment of mindfulness.
+Her practical and embodied approach lies at the heart of her training programs which are offered as courses and short training to the general public, schools, corporations, and within the health sector.

 Tamara’s clinical and academic research explores the link between movement, mind, and the brain.
 At the heart of this work is the kung fu principle that our training (and our mindfulness) can and is in everything we do.
 By working with the body and movement, we are tapping into the most fundamental of brain processes that underpin all our mental activity and subsequent actions in the world.
 Working with contemporary dancers and those in the creative arts, Tamara’s work explores how we can learn and share experiences of embodiment across disciplines to improve the pedagogy of mindfulness.

 More information can be found at: